-The God Chronicles Series by Kamery Solomon consists of five main books which are Zeus, Poseidon, Hades, Adrastia and Exoria.
+The God Chronicles Series, written by Kamery Solomon, told a different storyline with a different main character in each book.
 Included in this post are the synopsis, a short review to each book as well as the reading order in the series.

 Series Title: The God Chronicles

 Read Format: Kindle Edition